Arleannez/Yukman/README.md

 # Yukman
-Platformer Game
+A Platformer Game.

-This is an ongoing Project that we Still have to improve
+This is an ongoing Project that we still have to improve